automat/sketch-context2d/README.md

 module.exports = main; //expose drawing function to sketch-context2d
 ```

 This will create a new group within your currently selected artboard or group named `example_{timestamp}`.
 The visual result of your drawing function will be placed within that group.
 In this case a diagonal black line will appear.
-Every time you change the `example.js` file and rerun *sketch-context2d* (or use the `--watch` option) the aforementioned group will get updated
+Every time you change the `example.js` file and rerun *sketch-context2d* (or use the `--watch` option) the aforementioned group will get updated, including its timestamp.

 ###Installation
 ```